AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

 ## data_loaders.py

 This Python script is designed to load and preprocess EEG (electroencephalography) data from multiple datasets.
-It includes functions for loading data from different EEG datasets, each with its own preprocessing steps.
-The main purpose of the script is to facilitate the loading and preprocessing of EEG data for further analysis or machine learning tasks.
+It includes functions for loading data from different EEG datasets, each with its preprocessing steps.
+The script's main purpose is to facilitate the loading and preprocessing of EEG data for further analysis or machine learning tasks.

 ### Functions:

-* **aguilera_dataset_loader**: Loads data from the Aguilera dataset, performs preprocessing steps such as renaming channels, filtering, and artifact removal using ICA.
+* **aguilera_dataset_loader**: This function loads data from the Aguilera dataset and performs preprocessing steps such as renaming channels, filtering, and artifact removal using ICA.
-* **nieto_dataset_loader**: Loads data from the Nieto dataset, performs preprocessing steps such as selecting a time window, transforming data for classification, etc.
+* **nieto_dataset_loader**: Loads data from the Nieto dataset and performs preprocessing steps such as selecting a time window, transforming data for classification, etc.
 * **torres_dataset_loader**: Loads data from the Torres dataset and preprocesses it.
 * **coretto_dataset_loader**: Loads data from the Coretto dataset and preprocesses it.